OpenAPITools/openapi-generator/modules/openapi-generator-maven-plugin/README.md

 - `generateSupportingFiles` - generate the supporting files (`true` by default)
 - `supportingFilesToGenerate` - A comma separated list of supporting files to generate.
 All files is the default.
 - `skip` - skip code generation (`false` by default.
 Can also be set globally through the `codegen.skip` property)
+- `verbose` - verbose mode (`false` by default)
+- `gitUserId` and `gitRepoId` - git infos of the project
+- `auth` - adds authorization headers when fetching the OpenAPI definitions remotely.
+Pass in a URL-encoded string of `name:header` with a comma separating multiple values
+- `configurationFile` - Path to separate json configuration file.
+File content should be in a json format {"optionKey":"optionValue", "optionKey1":"optionValue1"...} Supported options can be different for each language.
+Run `config-help -g {generator name}` command for language specific config options
+- `skipOverwrite` - Specifies if the existing files should be overwritten during the generation. (`false` by default)
+- `library` - library template (sub-template)
+- `instantiationTypes` - sets instantiation type mappings in the format of type=instantiatedType,type=instantiatedType.
+For example (in Java): `array=ArrayList,map=HashMap`.
+In other words array types will get instantiated as ArrayList in generated code.
+You can also have multiple occurrences of this option
+- `importMappings` - specifies mappings between a given class and the import that should be used for that class in the format of type=import,type=import.
+You can also have multiple occurrences of this option
+- `typeMappings` - sets mappings between OpenAPI spec types and generated code types in the format of OpenAPIType=generatedType,OpenAPIType=generatedType.
+For example: `array=List,map=Map,string=String`.
+You can also have multiple occurrences of this option
+- `languageSpecificPrimitives` - specifies additional language specific primitive types in the format of type1,type2,type3,type3.
+For example: `String,boolean,Boolean,Double`.
+You can also have multiple occurrences of this option
+- `additionalProperties` - sets additional properties that can be referenced by the mustache templates in the format of name=value,name=value.
+You can also have multiple occurrences of this option
+- `reservedWordsMappings` - specifies how a reserved name should be escaped to.
+Otherwise, the default `_<name>` is used.
+For example `id=identifier`.
+You can also have multiple occurrences of this option
+- `skipIfSpecIsUnchanged` - Skip the execution if the source file is older than the output folder (`false` by default.
+Can also be set globally through the `codegen.skipIfSpecIsUnchanged` property)

 ### Custom Generator